The Kelvin-Helmholtz instability at the boundary of relativistic magnetized jets: Dispersion relation

-\textit{Dispersion relation}---The dispersion relation of surface waves at the interface can be found from the dispersion relations of body waves in both the jet and the ambient wind, together with the displacement matching at the interface.
+The dispersion relation of surface waves at the interface can be found from the dispersion relations of body waves in both the jet and the ambient wind, together with the displacement matching at the interface.
 The dispersion relations of body waves in each of the two fluids can be found by linearizing Eqs.~(\ref{eq:RMHD_equations}), such that the perturbed variables take the form $\varphi\approx\varphi_0+\varphi_1$, where $\varphi_0$ and $\varphi_1$ are the background and the first-order perturbed variables respectively.
-The perturbed electric field in the jet is $\mathbf{E}_1=-\mathbf{v}_1\times \mathbf{B}_{0j}$ in the ideal MHD limit, where $\mathbf{v}_1$ is the perturbed velocity in the jet frame.
+The perturbed electric field in the jet is $\mathbf{E}_1=-\mathbf{v}_1\times \mathbf{B}_{0j}$ in the ideal MHD limit \footnote{Resistive effects are likely important in the non-linear stages \citep{sironi_21}, but not for the linear analysis presented here.}, where $\mathbf{v}_1$ is the perturbed velocity in the jet frame.

 In the jet, we consider perturbed variables $\varphi_1$ of the form $\varphi_1 \propto e^{i(\mathbf{q}\cdot \mathbf{x}-\omega t)}$ where $\mathbf{q}=(k,l_j,m)$ is the complex wavevector and $\omega$ is the complex angular frequency, both defined in the jet rest frame.
 Note that $\rm{Im}(\omega)>0$ implies that the amplitude of the wave grows exponentially, i.e., an instability.
-We define the angle $\theta$ between the projection of the wavevector onto the $x$-$z$ plane and the direction $\hat{x}$ of the shear flow velocity such that Similarly, we define the angle $\psi$ between the wavevector projection onto the $x-z$ plane and and the jet magnetic field such that
+We define the angle $\theta$ between the projection of the wavevector onto the $x$-$z$ plane and the direction $\hat{x}$ of the shear flow velocity such that Similarly, we define the angle $\psi$ between the wavevector projection onto the $x-z$ plane and the jet magnetic field such that

 For a magnetized cold jet, the dispersion relation of its body waves describes magnetosonic waves in the cold plasma limit:

 In the wind, we consider perturbed variables $\varphi_1$ of the form $\varphi_1 \propto e^{i(\mathbf{\tilde{q}}\cdot \mathbf{x}-\tilde{\omega} t)}$ where $\mathbf{\tilde{q}}=(\tilde{k},l_w,m)$ is the complex wavevector and $\tilde{\omega}$ is the complex angular frequency, both defined in the wind rest frame.
 For an unmagnetized wind, the dispersion relation of its body waves reduces to the one of sound waves, $\wtil^2-(\ktil^2+l_w^2+m^2)\csw^2=0$.
 By Lorentz transformations of $\wtil=\gamma(\omega - k v)$ and $\ktil=\gamma(k-v \omega)$, we obtain